Ties - Part I, assessment and planning

 Short, and easy to read book - Fit to Be Tied - a Visual Reference for Parents

-Follow Bobby Ghaheri on Instagram or read his blog
+Follow Bobby Ghaheri on Instagram or read his blog (see a list of articles from the blog below)

 Overview of research on ties (Instagram video)